You are here: Urology Textbook > Surgery (procedures) > Cystectomy

 Incise the parietal peritoneum along the external iliac artery and transect the deferent ducts.
 Perform pelvic lymphadenectomy on both sides: the dissection borders for standard lymphadenectomy are laterally the genitofemoral nerve, caudally the superior ramus of the os pubis, medially the umbilical ligament and the urinary bladder, dorsally the obturator nerve and the pelvic diaphragm, cranially the ureter and the bifurcation of the common iliac artery [fig. pelvic lymphadenectomy].
 The iliac vessels are freed from the surrounding lymphatic tissue circularly.
 During this procedure, divide and ligate the first branches from the internal iliac artery (superior vesical artery and the umbilical artery).
 A careful dissection technique with bipolar coagulation, application of clips, and thin ligatures reduces the complication rate due to lymphoceles.

 For extended lymphadenectomy, remove the lymphatic tissue along the vasa iliaca communis to the aorta.
 Data from retrospective studies speculated better tumor-free survival by extended lymphadenectomy, but statistical flaws (Will Rogers phenomenon) make evaluation difficult.
-One prospective randomized trial could not demonstrate better survival by extended lymphadenectomy (Gschwend et al., 2019a), further studies (S-1011) are expected.
+In two prospective randomized studies, extended lymphadenectomy did not improve survival (Gschwend et al., 2019a).

 Dissection of the ureters: